Building a stronger Minnesota together

 Protecting natural resources, including soil, water and woodlands

-Last year, more than 2,000 Minnesota Master Naturalists and citizen science volunteers restored public lands, collected scientific data and multiplied the reach of Extension's environmental education.
+Last year, more than 2,000 Minnesota Master Naturalists and community science volunteers found and reported invasive species, restored public lands, and collected scientific data for researchers.

 Understanding what makes communities welcoming, economically vibrant and well-led

-100+ economic analyses inform local community decisions each year.
+100+ economic analyses inform local community decisions each year and 25 communities run Extension learning groups.

 Extension, federal, state and county funding